offenesdresden/ratsinfo-scraper/README.md

 To start scraping use:

-    rake scrape
+    rake

-This will extract all documents to the path of the environment variable DOWNLOAD_PATH (defaults to "data").
+This will extract all documents to the path of the environment variable DOWNLOAD_PATH (defaults to "data") and convert it to plain text

 To scrape an individual session for example: [http://ratsinfo.dresden.de/to0040.php?\_\_ksinr=100](http://ratsinfo.dresden.de/to0040.php?\_\_ksinr=100)